ebezzam/ebezzam.github.io/music.md

 comments: false
 ---

-Music is incredibly important for me!
+Music is important for me!
 It's part of the reason I've dedicated a lot of my work to audio signal processing.
 Music and sound in general can have a profound effect on how we perceive the world around us.
 To music, I associate strong memories and sentiments.
 I enjoy listening to all genres (fusions are the best), meandering on the piano, and learning about music history and theory.

 <br>
-Below are some performances I did mostly during undergrad in Bremen, Germany.
+Below are some performances (keyboard) I did mostly during undergrad in Bremen, Germany.
 I would love to get back to performing so feel free to contact me if you want to jam :)

 ### Jacobs University Graduation 2015